Cubitt Town

 Cubitt Town is a district on the eastern side of the Isle of Dogs in London, England.
 This part of the former Metropolitan Borough of Poplar was redeveloped as part of the Port of London in the 1840s and 1850s by William Cubitt, Lord Mayor of London (1860–1862), after whom it is named.
 It is on the east of the Isle, facing the Royal Borough of Greenwich across the River Thames.
 To the west is Millwall, to the east and south is Greenwich, to the northwest Canary Wharf, and to the north — across the Blue Bridge — is Blackwall.
 The district is situated within the Blackwall & Cubitt Town Ward of Tower Hamlets London Borough Council.

 History

 It is named after William Cubitt, Lord Mayor of London (1860–1862), who was responsible for the development of the housing and amenities of the area in the 1840s and 1850s, mainly to house the growing population of workers in the local docks, shipbuilding yards and factories.
 As it grew, Cubitt also created many local businesses employing manual labourers as well as the streets of housing to accommodate them.

 Shipbuilding

-For many years this area was home to a number of shipbuilders, such as Westwood, Baillie, Samuda Brothers, J & W Dudgeon and Yarrow Shipbuilders.
+The area was home shipbuilders including Westwood, Baillie, Samuda Brothers, J & W Dudgeon and Yarrow Shipbuilders.
 HMS Prince Albert, the first British warship designed to carry her main armament in gun turrets, was launched here.